martamau/netket/Docs/README.md

 This script will output a markdown file for each submodule and place it in a directory that matches the NetKet project hierarchy.
-For example, documentation for `netket.graph.hypercube` will be placed in `graph/hypercube.md`, that resides in the root of this directory.
+For example, documentation for `netket.graph.Lattice` will be placed in `graph/Lattices.md`, that resides in the root of this directory.

 If a new submodule is added to main netket module, it should be manually added